© Copyright Chris and Kerrie Jones 2018 All rights reserved

 I was impressed also with the speed with which the animal would kick itself upright, run into the yard with the others and within a minute or so would be calm and begin eating grass.

-The quick recovery was probably due to the care taken on each animal.
+The quick recovery was probably due to the care taken to each animal.

 Each time a brand, tag or cut was performed a liberal amount of Tri-Solfen was applied.